wumpus/pandas-appender/README.md

 ### pandas.DataFrame.append will promote types, while DF_Appender is strict

-* Pandas: append `0.1` to previously integer column, it will be promoted to float
+* Pandas: append `0.1` to previously integer column, and the column will be promoted to float
 * DF_Appender: when initialized with `dtypes=` or an existing DataFrame, appending `0.1` to an integer column causes `0.1` to be cast to an integer, i.e. `0`.